 Information Meeting Presentation (PDF)

 Additional Resources & Links (Encroachment Permits, Sign Code, Art Bike Racks, Street Trees and more)

 Interested applicants are required to send a representative to one of the following informational meetings.
 Both meetings will take place at the Alberta Main Street office (1722 NE Alberta Street).
 Please email Nancy Messinger at email@example.com to confirm attendance.

 January 29, 2014 9:30-10:30 AM

 WHAT IS THE ALBERTA MAIN STREET MINI GRANT PROGRAM?

-Subject to the availability of funding, the 2013 Mini Grant Program will offer matching funds and design assistance to businesses in the Alberta Main Street program area to improve the look and feel of NE Alberta Street.
+Subject to the availability of funding, the Mini Grant Program will offer matching funds to business and commercial property owners in the Alberta Main Street program area to improve the look and feel of NE Alberta Street.
 Mini grants must be used for improvements visible from the public way.

 The Design Committee of Alberta Main Street administers the Mini Grant Program.
 The focus of the mini grant program is to help accomplish some of the goals in our District Design Plan.

 The goal of Alberta Main Street is to strengthen our business district, not to gentrify it or change it into a different place.
 Alberta Main Street encourages improvements which create a unique and attractive image for each business while respecting the original design parameters of its facade as well as those of its neighbors.
 Finally, while Alberta Main Street values high design standards and creativity, it also encourages solutions which achieve these goals affordably so that business and property owners are benefited rather than burdened by the revitalization process.